knapenio/authorized-keys/README.md

 Usage: authorized-keys --config <CONFIG> <COMMAND>

 Commands:
-  push  Push the authorized keys defined in the configuration file pull  Pull the authorized keys into the configuration file help  Print this message or the help of the given subcommand(s)
+  push   Push the authorized keys defined in the configuration file pull   Pull the authorized keys into the configuration file audit  Audit the authorized keys stored on remote servers help   Print this message or the help of the given subcommand(s)

 Options:
   -c, --config <CONFIG>
   -h, --help             Print help information
 ```